Curve test for enhanced ind-sheaves and holonomic D-modules: Sequences of complex blowings up of mixed type

-By replacing $m(1)$ with a larger number, we may assume that $\psitilde_m^{\ast}(f)$ is a ramified analytic function.
-Then, by Corollary \ref{cor;16.5.6.20} we obtain the third claim of Proposition \ref{prop;16.5.6.1} in the case $\kappahat(\vecY)<\infty$.
-Thus, the proof of Proposition \ref{prop;16.5.6.1} is finished in the case $\kappahat(\vecY)<\infty$.
+By replacing $m(1)$ with a larger number, we may assume that $\psitilde_m^{\ast}(f)$ is a ramified real analytic function.
+Then, by Corollary \ref{cor;16.5.6.20} we obtain the third claim of Theorem \ref{thm;16.5.6.1} in the case $\kappahat(\vecY)<\infty$.
+Thus, the proof of Theorem \ref{thm;16.5.6.1} is finished in the case $\kappahat(\vecY)<\infty$.